 Goitre Abnormal growth of thyroid lobes [bulged throat] due to iodine deficiency.
-Grave's disease A condition characterized by the bulging of eye balls, due to hyperthyroidism.
-Cretinism Retarded physical - mental growth in children, due to hypothyroidism during early period of growth.
-Myxoedema Inflamed condition of body in adult due to deficiency of thyroxine.
-Dwarfism Stunted growth of bones due to under secretion of somatotropin in children.
+Cretinism Retarded physical-mental growth in children, due to hypothyroidism during early period of growth.
+Myxoedema Inflamed condition of body in adult due to deficiency of thyroxine (hypothyroidism) Dwarfism Stunted growth of bones due to under secretion of somatotropin in children.
 Gigantism Growing tall and heavy due to over secretion of somatotropin in children.
 Acromegaly Excessive growth of the bones on face, jaws and fingers due to the prolonged production of somatotropin even after the growth phase.
 Diabetes mellitus The condition of excessive loss of glucose through urine due to deficiency or inactivity of insulin.
-Diabetes insipidus petes insipidus The condition of excessive loss of water through urine due to deficiency of vasopressin /ADH.
+Diabetes insipidus The condition of excessive loss of water through urine due to deficiency of vasopressin /ADH.

 What is the normal level of glucose in blood?
-How is it maintained?
+How is it maintained ?